-- I value prompt payment.
+I value prompt payment.

   Clients who pay promptly are usually given priority over clients who don’t.
 “Promptly” is within ten calendar days of receiving an invoice.
 Payment is via check or direct deposit.
 Or PayPal – but only if you cover the PayPal fees.

   - I write about a narrow range of topics.

   As a subject expert, 95% of what I write about is content marketing, email marketing, social media, search engine optimization, marketing automation, small business marketing, conversion rate optimization and business productivity.

   I can write on related topics, but if you need copy on something completely unrelated… I’m probably not your writer.
-(Though I might make an exception for freelancing, personal finance, minimalism/decluttering/organization, dogs or backpacking/hiking.)
+(Though I might possibly make an exception for freelancing, personal finance, minimalism/decluttering/organization, dogs or backpacking/hiking.)

   This is my typical process with clients: